Wuhan coronavirus: Confirmed cases top 20,000 as China marks deadliest day - Local News 8

 The spread of the Wuhan coronavirus shows no signs of slowing, as China reported another major spike in both confirmed cases and deaths in the region at the heart of the epidemic.

-The total number of confirmed cases in China stands at 20,438 as of Tuesday morning, an increase of 3,235 on the previous day — an over 18% jump.
+The total number of confirmed cases in China stands at 20,438 as of Tuesday morning, including a 1-month-old baby in southwestern Guizhou province, an increase of 3,235 on the previous day — an over 18% jump.
 The death toll is now at 425 in China, an increase of around 65 from Sunday.

 Outside of China, the prevalence of the virus remains far lower, but more than 185 cases have been reported in over two dozen countries and territories.
 Two people have died outside mainland China since the outbreak began.
 One in the Philippines, and another in the semi-autonomous Chinese city of Hong Kong, which reported on Tuesday that a 39-year-old man who had traveled to Wuhan last month had died.